-The Office of the Dean sponsors and co-sponsors a number of events, activities and services throughout the school year.
+The Office of the Dean sponsors and co-sponsors a number of events, activities and services throughout the academic year.
 The purpose of these activities is to provide the students with an opportunity to develop leadership skills, special interests and cultural competency.
-A typical list of programs for the year might include Student Government Activities, special workshops and guest lectures, cultural events, Program Awareness Day, Career Day and the Oath and Honors ceremony.
+Programs may include Student Government activities, workshops and guest lectures, cultural events, program and department events, and the Oath and Honors ceremony.

-All student clubs and organizations have oversight through the supporting academic departments or programs.
+Student clubs and organizations have oversight through the Division of Student Services and through supporting academic departments or programs.
 See Student Life in the University section of this Catalog.